Chart Color Schemes

 Cultural Diversity

-Para Hills West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Para Hills West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Para Hills West has a high level of cultural diversity, with 31.3% of its population speaking a language other than English at home and 37.4% born overseas.
-The predominant religion in Para Hills West is Christianity, accounting for 35.9% of the population.
-Notably, the category 'Other' comprises 4.4% of the population, higher than the regional average of 2.8%.
+Christianity is the predominant religion in Para Hills West, accounting for 35.9% of the population.
+Notably, the 'Other' religious category comprises 4.4% of Para Hills West's population, higher than the regional average of 2.8%.

 Frequently Asked Questions - Diversity